Introduction

 Contemporary interpretations

 The evolution of playing card designs, explicitly focusing on the face cards like the King, Queen, and Jack, indicates a shift from traditional to embracing various artistic styles and contemporary aesthetics.
 Contemporary card designs are based on themes.
-These thematic decks feature custom illustrations often reflecting cultural trends, artistic movements, and modern aesthetics, using vibrant colours and unusual designs to make the cards look interesting.
+These thematic decks feature custom illustrations often reflecting cultural trends, creative movements, and modern aesthetics, using vibrant colours and unusual designs to make the cards look interesting.

 Cultural and regional variations